mysteryengineer/reddit-downloader/README.md

 ## 📈 Telemetry

-This Docker image collects information about data that you're downloading to help me track bugs and improve the general stability of the software.
+This Docker image collects information about the data that you're downloading to help me track bugs and improve the general stability of the software.

 **No identifiable information about you or your computer is tracked.** But if you still want to stop the telemetry, you can do that by adding the environment variable `-e RMD_TELEMETRY=false` when you run the container.